January 2021 Featured Educator: HeeGyoung Song

 - Family engagement is one thing that I really care about.
 Although I do not speak all the languages my ELLs and the parents of my ELLs speak at home, I have effective strategies that I can use to communicate with their parents.
 I use lots of visuals, gestures and student work samples to show them how their student is progressing linguistically and academically.
 I try to solve any problems my ELLs are facing collectively and collaboratively.
 Parents, administrators, the counselor, the family resource specialist, the attendance clerk, the school secretary, my Spanish translator and the English to Speakers of Other Languages lead teacher should all have a part in solving the problems.
 I try to communicate with all the stakeholders daily – especially during the pandemic.

-“My English Language Learners bring so much knowledge to my classroom,” said Dr. Song.
+“My English Language Learners bring so much knowledge to my classroom,” HeeGyoung said.
 “I am very humbled and honored to work with them.”